mvysny/mvysny.github.io/_posts/2020-6-26-Vaadin-troubleshooting.md

   values of the `@NpmPackage()` annotations are wrong - please double-check the values.
 * Try also performing the Vaadin Dance - it will force to re-generate `package.json` and `package-lock.json` and the dependency may now appear.
-* TODO what else to check.
+* TODO what else to check in this case?

 If the `customElements.get("my-component")` command prints something like `class a { constructor(args) }` then the web component is registered properly.